 Gas service - 104

-You may get souvenirs at the bazaars of the city (for example, Chorsu), in the souvenir shops of the hotels, in craft shops of historical sights (for example, Khast Imam) and in city shopping centers or souvenirs shops.
+You may get souvenirs at the bazaars of the city (for example, Chorsu), in the souvenir shops of the hotels, in craft shops of historical sights (for example, Khast Imam) and in city shopping centers or souvenirs shops like Kanishka, LaLi or Black Quail if you're interested in modern Uzbek fashion.

 Line voltage in Uzbekistan is 220 volt.
 Standard two-pin plugs and sockets.
 Frequency: 50 Hz.